How to Listen to an Audiobook?

 - If possible, try to influence a friend or family member to do the same.
 Brainstorming afterward may rack up your creativity beyond the captive boundaries.

 - "Repetition is the Mother of Learning".
 Have you ever been punished by your teacher in elementary school?
 I haven’t but my mom used to punish me for my evilness of coming home with muddy clothes and other undisciplined behaviors.
-She has a very educational yet excruciating way to penalize me to compensate for my doings – I had to write the prearranged of amount of words consecutively, usually 80 times in a row so I can taste the bitterness for not committing the same mistake twice.
+She has a very educational yet excruciating way to penalize me to compensate for my doings – I had to write the prearranged amount of words consecutively, usually 80 times in a row so I can taste the bitterness of not committing the same mistake twice.
 Later I came to notice that she has taught me one of the most efficacious ways to learn new things when the eagerness to study is close to zero.
 My mom was and still is such a sneaky educator.

 - Last but definitely not least - speed up the pace.
 Speeding up the pace allows you to finish a book sooner.
-By reflecting the previous rule, recurrently listening to a book is in a straight comparison to a blacksmith forging a metal by punching in a repetitive motions.
+By reflecting the previous rule, recurrently listening to a book is in a straight comparison to a blacksmith forging a metal by punching in repetitive motions.
 Both processes can progressively wield a specimen into something very special.

-I hope these tips would improve your way of learning from audiobooks.
+I hope these tips improve your way of learning from audiobooks.
 We are limited to 24 hours daily, so why not take advantage of every moment.